wp-plugins/george-page-name-id-retrieval/readme.txt

 The code written for this plugin is straight forward and can easily be customized.
 If you do customized this plugin and submit your changes to us, we will make honorable mention of your customization in the Credits.

+You can edit the george_display_shopp_cart_count() function to return a different text other than "Shopping cart"

 == Installation ==